The Hunger Games: Mockingjay – Part 1: Critical response

-Todd McCarthy, who reviewed the film for The Hollywood Reporter, felt the installment was "disappointingly bland and unnecessarily protracted."
-He was critical of the film's leisurely pace and noted it felt "like a manufactured product through and through, ironic and sad given its revolutionary theme."
+Todd McCarthy, who reviewed the film for The Hollywood Reporter, felt the installment was "disappointingly bland and unnecessarily protracted".
+He was critical of the leisurely pace and noted it felt "like a manufactured product through and through, ironic and sad given its revolutionary theme".
 Richard Corliss of Time felt the film was a placeholder for the second installment and noted "Lawrence isn't given much opportunity to do anything spectacularly right here."

-In a 2023 interview with People magazine, director Francis Lawrence admitted his regrets splitting Mockingjay into two parts.
+In a 2023 interview with People magazine, director Francis Lawrence admitted that he regretted splitting Mockingjay into two parts.
 He said: "What I realized in retrospect — and after hearing all the reactions and feeling the kind of wrath of fans, critics and people at the split — is that I realized it was frustrating.
 And I can understand it.
 In an episode of television, if you have a cliffhanger, you have to wait a week or you could just binge it and then you can see the next episode.
 But making people wait a year, I think, came across as disingenuous, even though it wasn't.
 Our intentions were not to be disingenuous.
 In truth, we got more on the screen out of the book than we would've in any of the other movies because you're getting close to four hours of screen time for the final book.
 But, I see and understand how it frustrated people."
-Because of these reasons, Lawrence desisted from likewise splitting in two parts The Hunger Games: The Ballad of Songbirds and Snakes despite briefly considering the possibility due to the novel's length.
+Because of these reasons, Lawrence desisted from likewise splitting in two parts The Hunger Games: The Ballad of Songbirds & Snakes despite briefly considering the possibility due to the novel's length.